mscjourney/2AOS/README.md

 - `400 Bad Request`: Error message if `id` was negative or `@PathVariable id` does not match JSON `id`.
 - `404 Not Found`: TarsUser with the specified Id does not exist.

-GET `/clearPreference/{id}`
+PUT `/clearPreference/{id}`

-Description: Removes the preferences of the TarUser by id.
+Description: Removes the preferences of the TarsUser by id.

 Path Variable: `id` (long): id of the TarUser to remove preferences for.